28 Feb Why Talking and Singing to Calm a New Bird is a Bad Idea

 When I first brought yellow bibbed lory Beans home, he had lived in an aviary for a year and was wild as the hills.
 Instead of putting him smack in the middle of all of the activity in the living room, I put him in a quiet extra room I had.
 While he wouldn’t take food from my hands, he wouldn’t ping pong around his cage if I entered slowly.
 I did have to feed him a few times a day, after all.
 Lories are messy and require regular diet changes.

 I had arranged a treat bowl so that it was closest to the door that I entered from so that I could enter slowly and low so as not to spook him.
 I placed some mango in the treat bowl and he would immediately come down and eat.
-I gradually taming budgerigarsbegan approximating my hand closer to the treat bowl as long as he stayed calm and eating.
+I gradually began approximating my hand closer to the treat bowl as long as he stayed calm and eating.
 It always had mango in it so that my hand was valuable.

 After three training sessions, I had my fingertips at the cage bars, and Beans, while he was eating mango from the treat bowl, reached up and nibbled from my hand.
 From that session on, he only ate treats from hand.